jornada-im/jornada-im.github.io/index.md

 - Best practices for collecting data and metadata
 - Guidelines and tips for using and citing Jornada data.

-## For Information managers
+## For Data Managers

-Jornada data managers visit the [For Information Managers page](https://jornada_im.github.io/im_info) to find:
+Jornada data managers visit the [For Data Managers page](https://jornada_im.github.io/im_info) to find:

 - Documentation on Information Management at Jornada Basin.
 - Metadata standards for publishing Jornada data packages
-- Keyword thesauri
 - Tools and resources for DEIMS, creating/editing EML, metabase development.

-## Tool development
+## Tools

-The Jornada IM team develoos software tools to assist with the research, data curation, and publishing process.
+The Jornada IM team develops software tools to assist with the research, data curation, and publishing process.
 These are maintained on GitHub and include:

 - Scripts for searching or sorting JRN and JER data.
 - New informatics and data science tools or apps